apache/fluo-website/docs/fluo-recipes/1.0.0-incubating/export-queue.md

 In the example above only one transaction will succeed because both are setting `row1 fam1:qual1`.
 Since adding to the export queue is part of the transaction, only the transaction that succeeds will add something to the queue.
-If the funtion ek() in the example is deterministic, then both transactions would have been trying to add the same key to the export queue.
+If the function ek() in the example is deterministic, then both transactions would have been trying to add the same key to the export queue.

 With the above method, we know that transactions adding entries to the queue for